 Fever without a source

 This is the primary indication for doing a urine dip, and it is a sensible one.
-However, still not every child with fever and no source needs a urine dip.
+Still, not every child with a fever and no source needs a urine dip.
 Older children can report urinary symptoms, and the absence of these makes a UTI much less likely.
-In addition, by school age, UTIs in males with normal renal tracts become very rare, so urine testing also becomes less useful.
+In addition, by school age, UTIs in males with normal renal tracts become rare, so urine testing becomes less useful.

 As a framework, urine dips should be performed in the following groups with fever and no source (assuming they have no risk factors for UTIs and have no red flags):

-Outside of these groups, use your clinical discretion to decide if the pre-test probability justifies the risk of a false positive – take into consideration the child’s age, gender, duration of symptoms, how unwell they appear, and obviously if they have known risk factors such as renal abnormalities or previous UTIs.
+Outside of these groups, use your clinical discretion to decide if the pre-test probability justifies the risk of a false positive.
+Consider the child’s age, gender, duration of symptoms, how unwell they appear, and, obviously, if they have known risk factors such as renal abnormalities or previous UTIs.

 Symptoms of UTI

-This seems obvious – but it’s worth stating that once urinary symptoms are present (increased frequency, dysuria) you should dip the urine to check for infection, and it may be worth sending samples for MC&S even if they are dip negative in this scenario (you can withhold treatment pending results).
+This seems obvious, but it’s worth stating that once urinary symptoms are present (increased frequency, dysuria), you should dip the urine to check for infection.
+In this scenario, it may be worth sending samples for MC&S even if they are dip negative (you can withhold treatment pending results).

-It is worth taking more care for children with non-urinary symptoms, such as abdominal pain or vomiting (which is probably not predictive of UTI).
-Once at school age (particularly in boys) these symptoms are unlikely to be a symptom of a UTI so a higher threshold for testing should be adopted.
+It is worth taking more care for children with non-urinary symptoms, such as abdominal pain or vomiting (which is probably not predictive of a UTI).
+Once at school age (particularly in boys), these symptoms are unlikely to be a symptom of a UTI, so a higher threshold for testing should be adopted.

 Some people say that all children with rigors require urine testing.
-Rigors are not evidenced to have any influence on the risk of UTI (or any significant risk of bacterial infection).
-If there is another source of the fever, urine dip is certainly not indicated on the basis of a rigor alone.
+Rigors are not evidenced to influence the risk of UTI (or any significant risk of bacterial infection).
+If there is another source of the fever, urine dip is certainly not indicated on the basis of rigor alone.

 What about hot babies with bronchiolitis?

-This becomes a slightly more controversial topic, and decisions require risk stratification based on the age of the child.
-For example, a febrile neonate with bronchiolitis might be lucky to escape the full shebang of a septic screen anyway – and a quick in/out catheter is unlikely to yield a false positive.
+This becomes slightly more controversial, and decisions require risk stratification based on the child’s age.
+For example, a febrile neonate with bronchiolitis might be lucky to escape the whole shebang of a septic screen anyway – and a quick in/out catheter is unlikely to yield a false positive.

-The literature on this topic is a bit confusing because of varying definitions of UTI and bronchiolitis (some studies including any child with RSV detected in their nose).
-The most recent meta-analysis with more stringent criteria for diagnosing UTI found a rate of concomitant UTI with bronchiolitis of 0.8% – low enough that testing is not advised.
+The literature on this topic is a bit confusing because of varying definitions of UTI and bronchiolitis (some studies include any child with RSV detected in their nose).
+The most recent meta-analysis with more stringent criteria for diagnosing UTI found a rate of concomitant UTI with bronchiolitis of 0.8%—low enough that testing is not advised.

-For a full myth busting exercise in blood cultures, please read the recent DFTB post on this topic.
+Please read the recent DFTB post on this topic for a full myth-busting exercise in blood cultures.
 Some things to bear in mind if you’re thinking of taking a blood culture:

-• You do not need to wait for a fever to take a blood culture – it has no influence on the likelihood of obtaining a positive result.
+- You do not need to wait for a fever to take a blood culture – it does not influence the likelihood of obtaining a positive result.
 If you suspect bacteraemia, take the culture now.

-• If you are going to take a blood culture, aim to inoculate at least 1ml of blood per year of the child’s age.
+- If you take a blood culture, aim to inoculate at least 1 ml of blood per year of the child’s age.
 Less than this and you increase the risk of contamination and decrease the sensitivity.

 Wound swab